silverhadch/arch-update-helper/README.md

 - Clickable icon to open a terminal and run the AUR helper, even if no updates are available.
 - **Default terminal**: `kitty`
   **Default AUR helper**: `yay`
-  (Customizable via a simple configuration file.)
+  (Customizable via a simple 2 line configuration file.)

 ---